ricomariani/CG-SQL-author/docs/user_guide/03_expressions_fundamentals.md

 select T1.id from with_sensitive T1 inner join with_sensitive T2 using(sens);
 ```

-All of these expression and join propagations are designed to make it impossible
+All of these expressions and join propagations are designed to make it
-to simply wash-away sensitivity with a little bit of math.
+impossible to simply wash away sensitivity with a little bit of math.

 Now we come to enforcement, which boils down to what assignments or
 "assignment-like" operations we allow.